RohitChhikara1/Task-Intern-Career-/README.md

 # Task-Intern-Career-
 This is my 3rd Project.
-Project on Titanic Dataset.
-This Project contains Python Code and Project Report.
+It is on Titanic Dataset.
+It contains Python Code and Project Report.

 Insights from the project: -
 (i) Female Passengers had higher chance to survive than male passengers.